 However, one might also argue that instead, we live in the era of tech giant corporations, which are political organizations for their own sake (they influence the lives of billions of people).
 What if they keep growing?

 Apple’s business model is mainly based on the sales of tech products.
 However, it cannot be understood from that standpoint alone.
 Apple is both software and hardware, which is also what made it successful.
 No doubt the iPhone is an icon of our days.
 Yet, the iPhone is also a device that works pretty well thanks to its software.

-Three main products represent the line of Apple:
+Apple sells three main products represent the line of Apple:

 Apple’s operating systems

 Those products are run by Apple Operating systems: